gstlearn/gstlearn/README.md

 The *gstlearn* C++ library :
 * is a derivative work based on the [*swigex0* project](https://github.com/fabien-ors/swigex0).
+* depends on third-party libraries and source codes
 * comes with several data files that are used for our [documentation](https://gstlearn.org/?page_id=50) (tutorials and courses).
-* depends on the third-party libraries and source code

 See [credits](#credits) below.

 ## How to cite

-When using the *gstlearn* C++ Library, please, use this to cite us in any publication or results for which **gstlearn** has been used:
+When using the *gstlearn* C++ Library, please, use the following to cite us in any publication or results for which **gstlearn** has been used:

 ```
 --------------------------------------------------